Creating and Editing Posts

 Saving New Post from Form

-Continue by adding a handler method.
+Continue by adding the handler method:

 private function postFormSucceeded(array $data): void